A Carer Consultant is a person who previously or currently cares for a person with a mental illness.

 Kids with Confidence and Family and Carer Project Worker can be contacted on Ph: 03 5454 7612

-Mental Health Services recognizes and values your spiritual wellbeing as an important part of your recovery and ongoing mental wellness.
+Mental Health Services recognises and values your spiritual wellbeing as an important part of your recovery and ongoing mental wellness.

 Pastoral or spiritual care includes your spiritual, emotional, cultural and religious needs and is available to patients, families and carers engaged with in all settings.